Marked (novel): Plot

 Through Stevie Rae, Zoey meets and befriends Damien, Erin, and Shaunee.
 She also meets the snobby, beautiful leader of the Dark Daughters and Sons, Aphrodite, a fledgling with the power to see the future.
 To humiliate Zoey she invites her to join the Dark Daughters, who are an elitist group.
-Her new friends counsel her to accept so that they can get insight into Aphrodite's doing's.
+Her new friends counsel her to accept so that they can get insight into Aphrodite's doings.
 During the ritual, Aphrodite feeds her fledgling blood and Zoey discovers a new craving, unusual for her age.
-Embarrassed, she flees – but finds Heath, her ex-boyfriend, and Kayla, her best friend, who have come to the school in an attempt to bust Zoey out.
+Embarrassed, she flees – but finds Heath and Kayla, her best friend, who have come to the school in an attempt to bust Zoey out.
 Zoey stumbles upon them while Kayla is hitting on Heath.
 An angry confrontation ensues with her now ex-best friend and Zoey loses control.
 She scratches Heath and drinks from the wound, creating an Imprint with him.
 Kayla freaks out and runs away; Zoey eventually persuades Heath to leave too.
 When they have gone, Zoey discovers that Erik Night, a handsome fifth former and Dark Son whom she met earlier, has seen the whole scene.
 He comforts her and escorts her back to the dorm.
 That night she is chosen by a cat, whom she names Nala.

 The following day, she meets Neferet, who explains to her that an Imprint is a link that takes place between an adult vampyre and his or her human Consort.
 As it is very unusual that Zoey could create an Imprint in her first month of being a "vampyre", she places Zoey into a senior vampyre sociology course.
 Zoey discovers that she has affinities for the five elements of air, fire, earth, water, and spirit – something that has never happened before in vampyre history.
 Stevie Rae, Damien, Shaunee, and Erin each gain an affinity for one element as well.

 Zoey is (spitefully) invited back to the Dark Daughters and Sons' Samhain celebration, where they honor the spirits with some blood.
 Everything goes fine until sobered up Heath stumbles upon the scene and tries to bring Zoey back with him.
 Aphrodite accidentally summons evil spirits which try to take Heath's fresh human blood.
 Zoey steps in; she and her friends use their newfound abilities to stop the spirits.
 Neferet, who happens to witness everything, takes Aphrodite's status as leader of the Dark Daughters and Sons and gives it to Zoey instead.
 As they go home, Aphrodite angrily informs Zoey that "it's not over yet – you don't understand."